BCDevOps/platform-services/apps/sso/docs/cluster-sso.md

 Currently there is no way to provide a logic layer to authorize users (a RH ticket has been opened by Shelly inquiring on this process).

+## Option 2: Use Github OAuth (same implementation as 3.11)

+Business as usual.
+We have a good POC here.
+It has been working well for two years.
+A user is added to the BCDevops Github org.
+Openshift leverages a Github OAuth app to authenticate users against that organization.

+## Pros
+- 2fa enabled
+- We can easily establish automation via the project registry to add users to the BCDevopsOrg for access to the cluster
+- You can create Github Accounts quickly

+## Cons
+- There is a cost associated with Github Org Memebership
+- __Not aligned__ with Gov's standards of how users access gov services